June 13th-14th in Bilbao

 The Implementation Mapping Workshop is aimed at managers and researchers in national and international healthcare services.
 Individuals or organisations dedicated to or interested in translating, adopting and implementing evidence into clinical practice and health service policies.

-Pending accreditation by "Consejo Vasco de Formación Continuada de Profesiones Sanitarias"
+Accredited by "Consejo Vasco de Formación Continuada de Profesiones Sanitarias" with 1 credit